jffrymrtn/temaki/README.md

 Android Tablet Support
 ===================

-As of version 1.0, the app is not yet optimized for tablets, but there are plans to have it supported for tablets at least as large as the Nexus 7 (2013).
+As of version 1.0, the app is not yet optimized for tablets.
+There are currently no plans to have it supported for Android tablets at this moment.

 Contributions
 ===========